Tommy Lee Goes to College

-Tommy Lee Goes to College is an NBC reality television show that began broadcasting on Tuesday, August 16, 2005 and on VH1 on Friday, August 19, 2005.
-It features Mötley Crüe drummer Tommy Lee attending the University of Nebraska and attempting to fit in.
+Tommy Lee Goes to College is an NBC reality television miniseries that began broadcasting on Tuesday, August 16, 2005 and on VH1 on Friday, August 19, 2005.
+It features Mötley Crüe drummer Tommy Lee attending the University of Nebraska and attempting to fit into its lifestyle.
 It was co-produced by Lee, totaling six episodes.

 Background

 The show features Lee, who is a high-school dropout, facing collegiate challenges like finding a roommate, trying out for athletic teams and marching band, trying to join a fraternity, and studying chemistry.
 Lee starts a fraternity called "House of Lee", with its own residential house, and its newly recruited members breaking into the art museum at night to vandalize and install their own artwork.

-The show is considered a "reality show", but much of the plot is scripted.
+The show is considered a "reality show", but certain aspects were scripted.
 Contrary to what is shown, there were casting calls for parts in the show.
 It was also later revealed that the "dorm room" in which Lee stayed was in an off-campus site made to look like a college dorm room.
 A disclaimer at the end of the show revealed that while Lee attended classes, he did not enroll at the University of Nebraska and that certain situations were staged or edited for comedic effect.

-The administration of the University of Nebraska-Lincoln decided to host the reality show to market the university for recruiting and public relations purposes.
+The administration of the University of Nebraska–Lincoln decided to host the reality show to market the university for recruiting and public relations purposes.